 Applying for funding - BBSRC

-• ensure that principal and co-investigators are eligible to receive funding from UK Research and Innovation (UKRI) and BBSRC.
-Check if you’re eligible
+• ensure that the project lead and project co-leads are eligible to receive funding from UK Research and Innovation (UKRI) and BBSRC

-• ensure you have obtained the permission of any other person named on the proposal form (for example, any co-investigators or project partners) for the provision of their personal information to UKRI and the processing of their data by UKRI for the purpose of assessing the application and management of any funding awarded
+• have the permission of anyone named in the application (for example, any project co-leads or project partners) for the provision of their personal information and processing their data by UKRI for the purpose of assessing the application and management of any funding awarded

 • meet deadlines

-• quote the research grant reference number allocated to your application in any subsequent correspondence.
+• quote the reference number allocated to your application in any subsequent correspondence

-When a principal applicant submits an application to BBSRC for a research grant they can expect:
+When an applicant submits an application to BBSRC for a research grant, they can expect:

 • fair and efficient handling of the application throughout the assessment process